How Long Does It Take To Get An SBA Loan?

-While SBA loan applications do take a bit longer than traditional and online business loan applications, they do have their positive qualities, some of which include low interest rates and long repayment terms.
+While the SBA loan process does take a bit longer than traditional and online business loan applications, SBA loans do have their positive qualities, some of which include low interest rates and long repayment terms.
 If you think an SBA loan is right for you, begin the application process before you need cash.
 This way, the potentially lengthy SBA loan approval time won’t be a hindrance to you.
 Most importantly, be sure to look into all your options before deciding on what is best for your small business.